Skip to content

 sudo cp /opt/ditto/installation/ditto.service /etc/systemd/system/ditto.service

-no message appeared.
+no message appeared, likely successful.

-to reload
+reload

 sudo systemctl daemon-reload